LeoLizc/DeliverAPI/README.md

 # backend-first-project

 ## :clipboard: Project Description
-The "backend-first-project" repository is the first project of your university's backend course.
+The "DeliverAPI" repository is the first project of your university's backend course.
 It is a prototype of a basic CRUD (Create, Read, Update, Delete) service for a delivery service.
 The project has been developed using backend technologies and aims to provide a basic example of implementing a delivery service with functionalities for data creation, reading, updating, and deletion.

 Also, for this project I'm experimenting with different techniques, mainly Mongoose and a folder organization that I'm not used to.
 Among other things you can see: